maven-nar/nar-maven-plugin/README.txt

 * cpptasks-1.0-beta-5-parallel-1-SNAPSHOT

+- added compileOrder to the compilerDef (and thus changed most Hashtables into Maps), see NAR-109
 - added .f90 as extension for the fortran compiler, see NAR-108
 - merged with cpptasks-1.0b5.tar.gz
 - See NAR-103 for tests that have been changed